alphamikle/anitex/README.md

-## Anitex
+## <span style="color:#3892fa">Ani</span>mated<span style="color:#3892fa">Tex</span>tWidget

-Animated text widget package for flutter

 ### Getting started
-Anitex - is a simple package, which give you possibility to implicitly animate any text.
+**Anitex** - is a simple package, which give you access to implicitly animate any text.
 The most impressive animation is achieve if the old and new lines are the same length, or don't differ too much in length.

-The widget has a limitation - it is possible to write text in only one line, and it is also desirable to explicitly specify the text styles (you can get textStyle from context and pass it to `AnimatedText`).

 #### Example of usage: